VMBlakelock/saute-and-skewers-greekfood/README.md

    - Jshint
    - Pep8 Compliance

-Below highlights the main issues, bugs and validation errors found during the development and how if possible the issues where rectified.
+Below highlights the main issues, bugs and validation errors found during the development and how if possible the issues were rectified.
 Some errors where not rectified, this was due to either lack of developer knowledge or due to time constraints for further reading of validation documentation and/or testing.

 #### Issue 1

-Inital issues occured when working on app.py file.
-It was difficult to clear the errors gitpod advised on.
+Initial issues occurred when working on app.py file.
+It was difficult to clear the errors Gitpod advised on.
 It was realised this was mostly due to the 2 line spacing rule and using the tab key instead of spaces.

 #### Issue 2